LamaM13/LamaM13.github.io/_posts/2019-10-12-stroke-predictions.md

 #### Data Acquisition

 Data was acquired from *Kaggle.com*, [here is the link](https://www.kaggle.com/asaumya/healthcare-dataset-stroke-data).
-The data set includes almost 35,000 of observations.
+The data set includes almost 35,000 of observations after removing missing values.

 #### EDA